-Ever since my mom saw my pictures from the Paris Opera House when I went there for the first time, she has wanted to go!
+Ever since my mom saw my pictures from the Paris Opera House 3 years ago, she has wanted to go!
 So that was our next destination.

 I didn't make it to Versailles on this trip, but going to the Opera House helped me get my fill of gold and luxury.

-Right across the street from the Opera House is Les Galeries Lafayette, one of the fanciest, most famous department stores in Paris.
+Right across the street from the Opera House is Galeries Lafayette, one of the fanciest, most famous department stores in Paris.
 It's always worth a stop not only for the designer shopping, but just to see the building itself.

 Later that day we met Claire at the art gallery where she works, the Palais de Tokyo.
-It was Paris Fashion Week when we were there, and they were holding fashion shows in Claire's building!
-So we saw lots of crazily dressed people hanging out there.
+It was Paris Fashion Week, and they were holding fashion shows in Claire's building!
+Lots of crazily dressed people were hanging out in the lobby.

-When we left the building, there were a ton of paparazzi waiting to take pictures of people's outfits.
+When we left the building, there was a ton of paparazzi waiting to take pictures of people's outfits.
 Sadly I don't think we made any magazines.

 The Palais de Tokyo is basically right across the river from the Eiffel Tower.